OpenAI Forward Deployed Engineers: AI Practice Sprint for SMEs

 What is being bought?

-Together with the team we build AI workflows for processes that cost time every day.
-No slides and no buzzwords: concrete routines you can test right away, from faster information search to quote preparation, documentation, and office work.
+Together with the team we develop and test AI workflows for processes that cost time every day.
+No slides and no buzzwords: concrete routines that can be reviewed with real examples, from faster information search to quote preparation, documentation, and office work.

 Want to go deeper?
 32 AI recipes with cost estimates as a free PDF.

-The format is intentionally small enough to remain decidable: EUR 1,300 net as a day module for one focused workday with one process or work area; EUR 3,500 net as a standard three-day sprint.
-The result is working AI routines, clear safety rules, and a realistic 90-day plan.
+The sprint is the entry into implementation, not the end product.
+The format is intentionally small enough to remain decidable: EUR 1,300 net as a day module for one focused workday with one process or work area; EUR 3,500 net as a standard three-day consulting sprint.
+The result is a tested workflow draft, clear safety rules, consulting documentation, and a realistic implementation proposal.
+Grzegorz writes software himself: if this should become an internal tool, automation, or safe agent workflow, KIBA can offer a separate implementation package afterwards.
+Productive software development or automations are commissioned separately.

 What exists at the end